-The course will integrate relevant reading and writing, and discussions moderated by the.
-Four issue papers, based upon current issues in the maritime and related industries, will be assigned to teams of three to five students.
-These papers integrate the learning that takes place during the course to resolve relevant issues.
+The course integrates relevant reading, writing, and discussions on selected topics.
+Four papers, based upon current issues in the maritime and related industries, will be assigned to teams of three to five students.
+These papers integrate the learning that takes place during the course to examine and propose solutions to contemporary issues.